We're delighted that Spain & the Canaries are welcoming UK visitors for their well-earned holidays.

 - Proof of a negative COVID-19 test result: If you’re not fully vaccinated, you’ll have to provide proof of a negative COVID-19 NAAT test (PCR, LAMP, TMA or NEAR) taken within 72 hours before your scheduled arrival time into into Spain and the Canary Islands.
 Please note, rapid antigen test results will not be accepted.

 The above requirements do not apply for children aged 11yrs and under.

 If you are travelling to Mallorca, Menorca or Ibiza, please see our article:

 All travellers, whether you have been vaccinated or not

-All travellers must also complete a Health Control form before they travel.
+All travellers must also complete a Health Control form no more than 48 hours prior to arriving into Spain and the Canaries.
+Please make sure you include all children travelling, regardless of their age.
 Once you complete the form, you will receive a QR code which you will need to present both at the time you board the plane and when you arrive at your destination.
 You can find the form HERE

 Returning back to the UK